 Because there was little information, neo-tantra filled in the gap with sex techniques.

 These neo-tantra techniques are very varied.
-You can start with the theosophical society, and the more modern taoist teacher Mantak Chia.
+You can start with the theosophical society and the more modern Taoist teacher Mantak Chia, author of The Multi-Orgasmic Man.

 They relate tantra-inspired sex practices that expand on the little information we got.
 Among other points, they develop the idea of how to conserve your semen’s power.
 These are very valuable resources— but still not Classical Indian Tantra.